 The implanted sections will help you fix your receding hairline.

-The con of having surgery is that it is expensive.
+The con of having a hair transplant surgery is that it is expensive.
 If you do not have health insurance, it will be hard to cover the risks of this treatment.

 Alongside many medications and chemical solutions, natural solutions are also available.

 People with receding hairlines can apply herbal solutions which can help stimulate healthy hair growth:

 - Chinese hibiscus

 - Essential oils

 - Aloe vera

 All of these natural solutions can be turned into oils and applied to the head for better conditioning.
 These are the vital traditional medication for the treatment of hair loss.

 We know that many factors can cause a receding hairline such as age and genetics.
 But few other factors contribute to a receding hairline and eventually leading to hair loss.

 - Using chemicals to style can damage your hair.